ChrisEarlAmar/cea-hbw/README.md

 ## Current Features

 1. **Customer UI**: This includes user interface pages for customers.
-The backend functionality is limited to managing the site's title, description, carousel images, facilities, and team member swiper.
+The backend functionality is limited to fetching from the database and displaying the site's title, description, carousel images, facilities, and team member swiper.

 2. **Admin UI**: An admin user interface is available, along with backend functionality.
 Note that the admin dashboard is not yet implemented.